peuhenriqk/peuhenriqk/README.md

 ## 👩🏻‍💻 Pedro Henrique
-# 👋 Hi there!
-I'm Pedro Henrique

-I'm 26 years old and from Recife, Brazil.
+Hi there!
+I'm Pedro Henrique, I'm 26 years old and from Recife, Brazil.
 I completed high school at **CLC**, where I also earned a **technical degree in Computer Science**.
 Currently, I’m pursuing a degree in **Systems Analysis and Development** at **UNIBRA**.